Overview of Medi-Cal Community-Based Adult Services Program

 Income

 The applicant income limit is equivalent to 138% of the Federal Poverty Level (FPL), which increases annually in January.
 For Medi-Cal, however, the income limit increases in April.
-Effective 4/1/24, a single applicant can have a monthly income up to $1,732.
-When both spouses are applicants, the income limit is $2,352 / month.
+Effective 4/1/25, a single applicant can have a monthly income up to $1,801.
+When both spouses are applicants, the income limit is $2,433 / month.
 When only one spouse is an applicant, the income of the non-applicant spouse is not counted towards the income eligibility of their spouse.
-Only the applicant spouse’s income is considered, which is limited to $1,732 / month.
-Furthermore, monthly income from the applicant spouse can be transferred to the non-applicant spouse as a Spousal Income Allowance, also called a Monthly Maintenance Needs Allowance.
-In 2024, the maximum amount that can be transferred is $3,854 / month.
-This is intended to ensure the non-applicant spouse has a minimum monthly income of this amount.
-Non-applicant spouses who have their own income equal to or greater than this amount are not entitled to a Spousal Income Allowance.
+Only the applicant spouse’s income is considered, which is limited to $1,801/ month.
+Furthermore, up to $3,948 / month (in 2025) can be transferred from the applicant to their non-applicant spouse as a Spousal Income Allowance.
+Also called a Monthly Maintenance Needs Allowance, it is intended to ensure the non-applicant spouse has a minimum monthly income of this amount.
+Non-applicant spouses who have their own income equal to or greater than $3,948 / month are not entitled to a Spousal Income Allowance.

 Assets

-There is no asset limit (effective 1/1/24).
+Currently, there is no asset limit (effective 1/1/24).
 An applicant’s assets, regardless of value, are not considered in the eligibility process.
+California, however, is reinstating their asset limit effective Jan.
+1, 2026.
+At this time, the asset limit will be $130,000 for an individual and $195,000 for a couple.

-There is a Look-Back Period during which Medi-Cal scrutinizes past asset transfers of persons applying for Medicaid-funded nursing home care, but it is not applicable to persons applying for the Community-Based Adult Services Program.
+There is a Look-Back Period, during which Medi-Cal scrutinizes past asset transfers of persons applying for Medicaid-funded nursing home care, but it is not applicable to persons applying for the Community-Based Adult Services Program.
 However, if one may require Nursing Home Medicaid in the near future, it may be applicable.
 With the elimination of the asset limit, assets transferred on or after 1/1/24 are not considered.
 Assets transferred prior to 1/1/24 are still being scrutinized, but the 30-month “look back” is being phased out month-by-month and will no longer exist by July of 2026.
+Note: With the reimplementation of the asset limit eff.
+1/1/26, Medi-Cal will be reinstating their Look-Back Period for Nursing Home Medicaid.
+Learn more.

 Medical Criteria: Functional Need